 In the past, people interested in the history of tattoo art were suggested to visit Astoria, Oregon, where the Columbia River Maritime Museum featured an exhibit titled ‘Tattoo: The Art of the Sailor’ on September 30, 2011.

 Coming back to Portland tattoo shops, more and more people are getting something permanently inked of their bodies for various reasons.
-Some popular portland tattoo shops are Icon Tattoo Studio, Reliquary Tattoo, Grizzly Tattoo, Ever True Tattoo, etc.
+Some popular Portland tattoo shops are Icon Tattoo Studio, Reliquary Tattoo, Grizzly Tattoo, Ever True Tattoo, etc.

-The tattoo art is not always just about the artwork, aesthetics, or expressing thoughts and views.
+Tattoo art is not always just about the artwork, aesthetics, or expressing thoughts and views.
 For some, getting inked through their own choices is a way of reclaiming agency over their bodies.